UPPMAX/R-python-julia-matlab-HPC/reflections/20241022_richel/README.md

   It hints that some think I am approachable.
 - I am happy that all my exercises have answers and a video: the Feedback is there.
-Also, Feedback consisted out of two demos by learners and one one-on-one demo by me
+Also, Feedback consisted out of two demos by learners and one one-on-one demo by me.
+- The answers I provide, however, can be improved, by adding more 'How does that look like?' dropdowns.
+I did not do it this time, as I struggled with the RST markup too much
 - All my exercise sessions were 15 minutes.
 This was a good length.
   It was a lot of waiting and I was able to be silent too
 - I am happy that my exercises use `wget` instead of a tarball.